Osteopathy at Sports Medicine Clinic

 - Neck Pain & Headache

 Massage Therapy at Sports Medicine Clinic

-Massage Therapy is a safe and effective treatment which aims at relieving muscle aches and pains, as well as improving circulation and range of movement.
-Massage Therapy is highly recommended for those who carry tension and stress in their muscles and tissues, as it may reduce tension and improve circulation.
+Massage Therapy may be a safe and effective treatment which aims at relieving muscle aches and pains, as well as improving circulation and range of movement.
+Remedial Massage Therapy is highly recommended for those who carry tension and stress in their muscles and tissues, as it may reduce tension and improve circulation.

 The clinic provides quality care in this field with practitioners and massage therapists having over 12 years of experience in the industry.